-More information is available in our full report Performance Review - NMC 2017/18 or read a summary in our snapshot.
+More information about how we reached our decision is set out in our Performance Review - NMC 2018/19 or read a summary in our snapshot.

 Professional Standards Authority for Health and Social Care